cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM.md

 markers, probe design and secondary structure prediction.

-Although initial development of our marker design toolkit focused on the Galaxy bioinformatics environment, the iPython notebook has since emerged as a powerful means to develop and share scientific code, output and narrative as ‘executable explanations’.
-We suggest that iPython notebook provides an ideal ‘electronic lab book’ for management and exchange of complex code-based workflows such as marker design and is worthy of wider usage by the bioinformatics community.
+Although initial development of our marker design toolkit focused on the Galaxy bioinformatics environment, the Jupyter(iPython) notebook has since emerged as a powerful means to develop and share scientific code, output and narrative as ‘executable explanations’.
+We suggest that these notebook provides an ideal ‘electronic lab book’ for management and exchange of complex code-based workflows such as marker design and is worthy of wider usage by the bioinformatics community.
 Although the